-To get an idea how many active connections there are to a CATMAID back-end and uwsgi is used as WSGI server, the tool uwsgitop can come in handy.
+If uwsgi is used as WSGI server, you can get an idea how many active connections there are to a CATMAID back-end with the uwsgitop tool.
 It has to be installed separately into the virtualenv:

+'''

 pip install uwsgitop

+'''

 Then make sure uwsgi is configured to export statistics through a socket file.
-This can be done by adding the following two lines to the respective uwsgi.ini file for the CATMAID setup:
+This can be done by adding the following two lines to the uwsgi.ini file for the CATMAID setup: